EspejelKevin/api-test-backend/README.md

 *Use git clone o download zip to have this project in your machine* *Navigate to the carpet of the project*

+## Configuration additional
+*The file src/db.py has my credentials to connect to Postgresql, it is neccesary to change those data*

+## DB Included
+*I have included the file dbsepomex.sql to get the database and the stored procedure that you need to work with the project*

+**This file can be import from PgAdmin**

 ### Virtual environments
 *You need create a virtual environment (Windows): *
 ```